 Of the five families, austenitic stainless steel is the largest.
 This family comprises of two sub-groups, the 200 and 300 series – with the 300 series alone accounting for 49.7% of the stainless steel market in 2019.

-Ferritic stainless steels are the next most widely used stainless steel after austenitic and contain low levels of carbon, large amounts of chromium and a low amount or in some cases no amount of nickel.
+Ferritic stainless steels are the next most widely used after austenitic and contain low levels of carbon, large amounts of chromium and a low amount or in some cases no amount of nickel.
 Ferritic stainless steels are classified in the 400 series, which depending on their composition and application are then split into further sub-groups.
-Ferritic steels possess a body centred cubic grain structure, which differs from austenitic and other types of stainless steel and in turn causes ferritic stainless steel to become magnetic.
+Ferritic steels possess a body-centred cubic grain structure, which differs from austenitic and other types and in turn, causes ferritic stainless steel to become magnetic.

 Duplex stainless steels take the name “duplex” because they have a two-phase microstructure which consists of ferritic and austenitic stainless steel.
-Duplex stainless steels are around twice as strong as standard austenitic or ferritic steels, its corrosion resistance is in a similar range as austenitic stainless steels and duplex stainless steels have a significantly better ductility and toughness than ferritic grades.
+They are around twice as strong as standard austenitic or ferritic steels, their corrosion resistance is in a similar range as austenitic stainless steels and duplex stainless steels have significantly better ductility and toughness than ferritic grades.

-Martensitic stainless steels are known for their hardness, wear resistance, high-strength and corrosion resistance.
-These stainless steels are also ferromagnetic, can be hardened by heat treatment and due to their relatively lower chromium content, martensitic stainless steels are not as corrosion resistant as austenitic or ferritic stainless steels.
+Martensitic stainless steels are known for their hardness, wear resistance, high strength and corrosion resistance.
+These stainless steels are also ferromagnetic and can be hardened by heat treatment and due to their relatively lower chromium content, martensitic stainless steels are not as corrosion resistant as austenitic or ferritic stainless steels.

-Precipitation hardening steels are corrosion resistant alloys which in some cases can be heat treated to provide tensile strengths up to three or four times that of austenitic stainless steels, such as 304 grade stainless steel.
-Its strength and hardness is developed via a variety of heat treatments, which results in this extremely high strength to weight ratio.
+Precipitation hardening steels are corrosion-resistant alloys which in some cases can be heat treated to provide tensile strengths up to three or four times that of austenitic stainless steels, such as 304 grade stainless steel.
+Its strength and hardness are developed via a variety of heat treatments, which results in this extremely high strength-to-weight ratio.